 “Last I checked,” he said.
 “You were goddess of Honesty.”

 “Honesty, and honest emotions, my dear,” she said sweetly.
-“And let me tell you, lust is the very most honest of all emotions.
+“And let me tell you, lust is one of the most honest of all emotions.
 Now, what are you doing with those silly pebbles?”

 “Counting,” he said.